MEGH2008/Project-Aura-detecting-by-AI/README.md

 - **Losses:** Categorical CrossEntropy, MSE, Binary CrossEntropy
 - **Metrics:** Accuracy, MAE, R², Confusion Matrix, ROC AUC

-Model training is logged and results are saved per task.
+Model training is logged, and results are saved per task.

 ---

 ## 4.8 Flexibility

-This model is designed in a modular way and can be adapted to Add new tasks & functions(e.g., anomaly detection, beam spill classification)
+This model is designed in a modular way and can be adapted to add new tasks & functions(e.g., anomaly detection, beam spill classification)

 ---